kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 I was still using the same general deployment architecture, just with Actions and Packages in place of GitLab's offerings.

-I'd like to point out that all of these services are great options, and none of these concerns are deal breakers.
+All of these services are great options, and none of these concerns are deal breakers.
 I know that all of these platforms are actively working to address these concerns.
 I have clearly spent a lot of time hopping between platforms, and I would not recommend this unless one of your hobbies is optimizing developer quality of life.

 One thing that I did during this process that I *would* recommend is making your repositories as uniform as possible.
 My platform-specific CICD